restfulci/restfulci/README.md

 * Job command/script.
 * (Dockerized) environment the script can be run onto.
+	* Unlike in CircleCI it needs special format Dockerfiles (chose one of the official ones and extends on your need through `.circleci/config.yml` `run` command, or create a specific one with strong CircleCI constrain), it should be able to re-use the Dockerfile used for the production or dev environment of the related project.
 * What kind of servers.

 It doesn't matter if the job config (in repo) and infrastructure-as-code are in the same production repo, as they are with separated deployment anyway (same as whether app code and AWS setup are in the same repo or not, so may apply the same rule for both of them).
 However, job configuration should probably go in the same place as where the production infrastructure-as-code in.